junxit/us-congress-bills-117/metadata.md

 - 2021-06-24 — Committee on Veterans' Affairs.
 Reported by Senator Tester with an amendment.
 Without written report.
 - 2021-06-24 — Committee on Veterans' Affairs.
 Reported by Senator Tester with an amendment.
 Without written report.
 - 2021-06-24 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 85.
+- 2021-07-21 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S5024; text: CR S5024)
+- 2021-07-21 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S5024; text: CR S5024)